When The Voting Is Done: Facebook, Twitter On 'High Alert' For Post-Election Threats

 "Having a vivid imagination is key," he told NPR.
 "None of the threats are off-limits."

 When it comes to the 2020 presidential election, there are lots of ways bad actors could abuse the platform.
-Roth mentions a few, from a high-profile hack like Twitter saw in July, to attempts by Russia and other countries to use the platform to spread misinformation.
+Roth mentioned a few, from a high-profile hack like Twitter saw in July to attempts by Russia and other countries to use the platform to spread misinformation.

-Twitter has gamed out how it would respond to those attacks, and many others, as part of the ongoing threat modeling exercises it does both on its own and in concert with Facebook, other tech companies and government agencies.
+Twitter has gamed out how it would respond to those attacks, as well as many others, as part of the threat modeling exercises it does both on its own and in concert with Facebook, other tech companies and government agencies.

-"We really undertook a process to try and predict what the worst-case scenarios were based on what we had seen previously in 2016, 2018 and in elections around the world as well as some of the things that we thought were likely to happen in the United States this time around," Roth said.
+"We really undertook a process to try and predict what the worst-case scenarios were based on what we had seen previously in 2016, 2018 and in elections around the world, as well as some of the things that we thought were likely to happen in the United States this time around," Roth said.

-Lately, those exercises have involved another scary scenario: the possibility that, with so many people voting by mail this election, the results could be delayed.
+Lately, those exercises have involved another scary scenario: the possibility that, with so many people voting by mail in this election, the results could be delayed.

 That uncertainty could create the kind of information vacuum in which conspiracy theories and attempts to undercut democracy would thrive — especially on social media.